christiskatsouris/Univariate/README.md

 The field of Time Series Econometrics focuses on the develompent of econometric methodologies for time series models.
 A crucial component for understanding the properties of such models is to study the time series properties of regressors and their associated underline stochastic processes.
 Related properties include the integration order, the degree of persistence and the memory of the process.
 In particular, the memory of the process makes the corresponding time series bounded in probability in large samples.

 $\textbf{Motivation:}$ Economic time series are often decomposed into a deterministic trend and a stochastic process which is the main idea upon which various time-series regression models are implemented.
 Furthermore, a second aspect of concern is to distinguish "short-run" from "long-run" relationships.
 In particular, these long-run relationships are closely linked to the concepts of equilibrium relationships in economic theory and of persistence co-movements of economic time series in econometrics.
+Specifically, cointegration has become an important tool for econometric analysis of economic and financial time series since the pioneer work of Engle and Granger (1987).

 # 1. Introduction